-After receiving her PHS certification, she started the Epidemiology Fellowship program and completed the program as an epidemiologist in 2010.
+After receiving her PHS certification, she started the Epidemiology Fellowship program and

 Dr Temel worked in the Ministry of Health of Turkey as a Public Health Specialist and an epidemiologist in the Epidemiology Unit until 2012.
 She has been working as the director of the Turkey Field Epidemiology Training Program at the Early Warning Response and Field Epidemiology Department, which was established in March 2012 at the Public Health Institution of Turkey, Ministry of Health.